Travel Health Clinic

-The Travel Health Clinic currently operates one day per week.
-The clinic will accept clients from anywhere in Manitoba.
+The Travel Health Clinic currently operates one day per week and will accept clients from anywhere in Manitoba.

-This service is not covered by Manitoba Health therefore the client will have to pay for the services received and any product purchased.
-A receipt will be given and it may be that some will have coverage from their own private health insurance.
+This service is not covered by Manitoba Health therefore you will have to pay for the services received and any vaccines purchased.
+A receipt will be given and may be covered by some private health insurance plans.

 Dr. Amanda Bergman has been a family physician at Agassiz Medical Centre since 2010.
-She is currently completing University of Minnesota Online Global Health Course.
-She is part of the Manitoba Travel Health Network, as well as the International Society of Travel Medicine (ISTM) and has attended the Infectious Diseases Update 2016: International Medicine and Tropical Diseases conference Nov 4-5th, 2016.
+She is currently completing the University of Minnesota’s Online Global Health Course.
+She is part of the Manitoba Travel Health Network, as well as the International Society of Travel Medicine (ISTM) and has attended the Infectious Diseases Update 2016: International Medicine and Tropical Diseases conference.
+Dr. Bergman attends Manitoba’s Travel Health Conference annually.

-Shelley Wall and Darlene Blatz, both registered nurses, have recently completed Travel Health 101 and have also attended the Manitoba 13th Annual Travel Conference, hosted by the Winnipeg Regional Health Authority Travel Health and Tropical Medicine Services.
-Darlene and Shelley are also a part of the Manitoba Travel Health Network.
+Darlene Blatz is a registered nurse and recently completed her Travel Health 101 and attended the Manitoba Travel Health Conference, hosted by the Winnipeg Regional Health Authority Travel Health and Tropical Medicine Services, annually.
+Darlene is also a part of the Manitoba Travel Health Network.

-Depending on travel location and medical needs, you may see one or both of the nurses, Dr Bergman or a combination of all three.
+Depending on travel location and medical needs, you may see the nurse or the physician.

-On realizing that you would like some help with your plans for travel, please fill out the form below and either:
+On realizing that you would like some help with your plans for travel, please fill out the traveller health form and either:

 If you do you not have internet access you can either:

-Depending on the size of your group you should expect to be between 60 and 90 minutes at the clinic.
+Depending on how many people are part of your appointment (ie. one or two people vs a family or group) you should expect to be between 60 and 90 minutes at the clinic.
 Please ensure that you have allowed enough time for your other commitments.
 We often see families but each member of the family is treated as an individual.

 What types of vaccinations or medications will I receive?